 - 8. The Closing Rate for each security is determined by: (Weighted average bid yield + Weighting average offer yield) / 2. - 9.
-Yields are calculated to three decimal places and are rounded to the nearest half basis point.
-For example, 0.961 is rounded to 0.960. - 10.
+Yields are calculated to four decimal places and are rounded to the nearest quarter basis point.
+For example, 0.9669 is rounded to 0.9675. - 10.
 No quorum of Price-makers is required.
-If the Closing Rate is calculated using two or less quotations, it is marked with an . - 11.
-If there are no updated bid and/or offer quotations available from all the Price-makers simultaneously, Appendix IV sets out for the contingency procedures which will operate.
+If the Closing Rate is calculated using two or less quotations, it is marked with No in Column H (Quorum) in the subscriber spreadsheet. - 11.
+If there are no updated bid and/or offer quotations available from all the Price-makers simultaneously, Appendix IV sets out for the contingency procedures which will operate. - 12.
+The NZNG market has a material error threshold of '10% of a securities credit spread or 5.00 basis points', whichever is greater.
+This indicates that if a security has a credit spread of 100, any error of 10 basis points or more would require NZFBF to recalculate the NZNG Closing Rates and republish the market.